freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/ram/index.md

 ![RAM](https://images-na.ssl-images-amazon.com/images/I/41kVnWQebtL._SL256_.jpg)

-### RAM speeds:
+### RAM Speeds

 The speed rating of your RAM module is an expression of its data transfer rate, and it's almost always expressed in megahertz (Mhz).
 The faster the number, the faster your computer can store and retrieve the data stored in local memory.
 The formula for the exact speed rating changes slightly based on the version of DDR memory your computer is using.
 It’s no longer simply an expression of clock speed, like a processor, but a combination of hardware factors.
 But in general, faster is better.
-Like the GPU and CPU, RAM can also be overclocked.
+Like the GPU (graphical processing unit) and CPU (central processing unit), RAM can also be overclocked.
 To achieve the faster speed, a user has to enable an XMP (Intel) or AMP (AMD) profile in the BIOS.

 The standard which dictates the rough speed for RAM in most computers has been DDR3, which is still widely adopted and supports a limit of 2133MHz or greater when run outside of its specification by overclocking.
 A new standard, DDR4, has been released in recent years and promises a wider range of clock speeds and reduced power consumption and latencies, and increases the maximum DIMM size from 16 GB to 64 GB.

 The clock speed of the RAM module is not all that matters though.
 System memory is also affected by the [CAS latency](https://en.wikipedia.org/wiki/CAS_latency) or timings.
 This can commonly be seen on a RAM module's specifications as a list of numbers separated by dashes such as 15-15-15-35 .
-Unlike the clock speed the lower these numbers the better the performance.
-Typically an increase in clock speed requires an increase in latency, and this even apparent across the DDR generations as with each new versions higher clock speeds and higher latencies are seen.
+Unlike the clock speed the lower these numbers are the better the performance.
+Typically an increase in clock speed requires an increase in latency and this is apparent across the DDR generations, as with each new version higher clock speeds and higher latencies are seen.

-### ECC RAM:
+### ECC RAM

 Servers typically use ECC or Error-Correcting Code RAM.
-This RAM features a few changes which make it less prone to soft errors in memory.
+This RAM features a few differences which make it less prone to soft errors in memory.
 The most notable of these changes is the inclusion of an extra physical memory 'chip' on the module.
 This added memory serves partly to check if any memory has become corrupted.
-This does bring with it a bit of overhead though, which includes the necessity for ECC RAM to run on a 72-bit bus as opposed to the typical 64-bit bus that would match the processor (as most computers today run on 64bit x86-64 CPUS)
+This does bring with it a bit of overhead though, which includes the necessity for ECC RAM to run on a 72-bit bus as opposed to the typical 64-bit bus that would match the processor (as most computers today run on 64bit x86-64 CPUs)

 Not all motherboards or CPUs can handle ECC memory; however, it also is rarely a relevant feature to most consumers, instead being mostly used in servers, data centers, and high end business workstations where the added 'insurance' against any down time is worth the added cost.